thelia/thelia.github.io/en/documentation/templates/smarty/assets.md

 ### {asset} ###

-This directive process any asset file, and is only available in its short form.
-Example for a sound :
+This directive processes any asset file, and is only available in its short form.
+Example for an audio asset:

     <audio src="{asset file='assets/sound/my_sound.ogg'}" autoplay>
       Audio not supported.